HMS Taurus (1917): Construction and career

-Laid down in March 1916, Taurus was launched on 10 March 1917.
+Laid down in March 1916 by Thornycroft at their shipyard in Woolston, Southampton, Taurus was launched on 10 March 1917.
 The vessel was named after the Taurus astrological sign and constellation.
 Taurus was commissioned in May 1917 and served in the Tenth Destroyer Flotilla as part of the Harwich Force.

 On 4 June 1917, Taurus was deployed as part of a large group of seven cruisers and twenty five destroyers to protect the monitors Erebus and Terror in their bombardment of the German held Belgian port of Ostend.
 Along with sister ships Satyr, Sharpshooter and Torrent, Taurus sank the German destroyer S20.
 On 16 October, the ship sailed as part of a force of thirty cruisers and fifty-four destroyers searching for a German fleet that had been misidentified as being of a substantial size, despite being in reality no more than no more than ten vessels.
 The search did not lead to any contact.

-After the war, the destroyer remained with the Tenth Destroyer Flotilla.
-Taurus was reduced to the Reserve Fleet at Devonport on 16 October 1919 as a tender to the depot ship Woolwich and sold to Metal Industries of Charleston to be broken up on 18 February 1930.
+After the Armistice of 11 November 1918 that ended the war, the Royal Navy returned to a peacetime level of strength and both the number of ships and the amount of personnel in service needed to be reduced to save money.
+Taurus initially remained with the Tenth Destroyer Flotilla but was reduced to the Reserve Fleet at Devonport on 16 October 1919 as a tender to the depot ship Woolwich.
+The destroyer was then briefly sent to serve at Queenstown, Ireland, returning to Devonport to be refitted by 26 March 1923.
+On 26 July 1924, the vessel participated in a naval review in front of George V. Soon afterwards, the however, the Royal Navy decided it needed to retire some of the older destroyers in the fleet to make way for newer and more capable ships.
+Taurus was kept at Devonport pending disposal.
+The vessel was sold to Metal Industries of Charleston to be broken up on 18 February 1930.